Tuition & Costs

 There is no fee for parking on the Washburn University campus.
 Parking lots are available north, south, and east of the law school.

-$34,179 - Estimated costs for full-time Kansas/Colorado/Missouri resident (tuition, activity fee, books, room and board, personal, transportation).
+$34,393 - Estimated costs for full-time Kansas/Colorado/Missouri/Texas/Oklahoma/Nebraska resident (tuition, activity fee, books, room and board, personal, transportation).

-$39,459 - Estimated costs for full-time non-Kansas/Colorado/Missouri resident who becomes a Kansas resident by the second semester (based on 30 hours required for first-year students).
+$39,545 - Estimated costs for full-time non-Kansas/Colorado/Missouri/Texas/Oklahoma/Nebraska resident who becomes a Kansas resident by the second semester (based on 29 hours required for first-year students).
 For more information see Residency Qualifications and the Residency Request Form.

-$44,739 - Estimated costs for full-time non-Kansas or non-Missouri resident who does not qualify for Kansas residency by the start of second semester.
+$45,065 - Estimated costs for full-time non-Kansas resident//non-ITWP Participant who does not qualify for Kansas residency by the start of second semester.
 Non-Kansas residents may qualify for a Washburn Advantage Award to assist with first year tuition.

 Additional information regarding the cost of attendance may be obtained by contacting us at (800) 927-4529.
 See also Financial Policies related to payments and refunds.

 Note that students who take advantage of loans will be responsible for the following fees in addition to the totals shown above:

 Scholarships and Financial Aid

 Generous contributions from alumni and friends make it possible for Washburn Law to award more than $2.2 million of institutional scholarships annually.
 Over 40% of our entering students receive scholarships.
 30% of our entering students receive nearly full resident tuition scholarships; some receive more.